-As for failed payments, login to your account, and instead of your dashboard, you’ll be redirected to a list of all outstanding invoices waiting for a payment:
+As for failed payments, login to your account, and click on the link on top of your dashboard, you’ll be redirected to a list of all outstanding invoices waiting for a payment:

 All charges we initiate are going to appear on your bank account statement under the